Short and Sweet

 • A typical sugaring season lasts 4 to 6 weeks.
 A pattern of freezing and thawing temperatures (below freezing at night and 40-45 degrees Fahrenheit during the day) will build up pressure within the trees causing the sap to flow from the tap holes.

-Sugaring season ends when the warmer days of late spring cause the leaf buds to unfold.
-The sugarmaker pulls the taps, cleans the equipment and sells their sweet maple products.
+• Sugaring season ends when the warmer days of late spring cause the leaf buds to unfold.

-A lot of Vermont sugarmakers will be busy making products to sell from the sugarhouse and on their websites as well as at Farmers Markets and Fairs.
-If you are a sugarmaker that burns wood, the traditional fuel for making maple syrup, there is always a lot of wood to be cut up, split and stacked in the woodshed.
+• A lot of Vermont sugar makers will be busy making products to sell from the sugarhouse and on their websites as well as at Farmers’ Markets and Fairs.
+Sugar makers that burn wood, stay busy splitting and stacking wood.